judithmorgan/rockpaperscissors/README.md

 # rockpaperscissors
-# A simple game of Rock Paper Scissors in Javascript.
+A simple game of Rock Paper Scissors in Javascript.
+This is part of the foundations course.